 Tracking birthdates, anniversaries, and other significant events is a good way to do this, especially during your initial lead intake.
 If you haven’t done this, ask them about upcoming major events or changes:

-“Are you expecting big changes this year, like business growth, new hires, retirement?
+“Are you expecting big changes this year, like business growth, new hires, or retirement?
 That’s usually when I can be most helpful.”

 You’re Not Chasing.
 You’re qualifying.